ssdeanx/DeanmachinesAI/API.md

   - **Implementation**: Created `provider.utils.ts` and updated configuration types
   - **Benefits**: Flexibility to use different AI model providers

-- Note: config.types.ts, provider.utils.ts, and model.utils.ts are not yet fully implemented.
-They are in progress and will be completed in the next sprint.
-Please refer to the upcoming sprint planning for updates on their status.
-- config.types.ts is going to be the main source of truth for all configuration types for agents instead of base.config.ts It will include Zod schema validation for runtime configuration verification.
-- provider.utils.ts will include all the utilities for managing different model providers, including Google AI and Google Vertex AI.
-It will also provide an extensible system for adding new providers in the future (e.g., OpenAI).
-- model.utils.ts will include functions for creating model instances based on the selected provider and configuration.
-It will also handle any provider-specific logic required for model instantiation.
-- agent implementations will be updated to use the new type system and provider utilities.
-This will ensure consistency and maintainability across all agents.
+- [2025-04-09] **Completed**: Finalized configuration system with new model capabilities
+  - **Implementation**: Updated `config.types.ts`, `provider.utils.ts`, and `model.utils.ts`
+  - **Features**: Added support for experimental models with enhanced capabilities (audio, thinking, image generation)
+  - **Benefits**: Improved model selection based on specific capability requirements

-- agent configuration files will be updated to use the new type system and provider utilities.
-This will ensure that all configurations are consistent and easy to maintain.
+- [2025-04-09] **Migration**: Updated all agent configuration files to use new system
+  - **Implementation**: Migrated agent configs to use `DEFAULT_MODELS.GOOGLE_STANDARD` and proper Zod schemas
+  - **Files**: Updated all `*.config.ts` files in `src/mastra/agents/config/`
+  - **Benefits**: Consistent configuration pattern with proper typing across all agents

+- [2025-04-09] **Enhancement**: Added structured response schemas using Zod
+  - **Implementation**: Added Zod schemas for agent responses in configuration files
+  - **Benefits**: Type-safe responses, improved validation, better integration with tools

+The configuration system is now fully implemented with the following components:

+- **`config.types.ts`**: Central source of truth for configuration types with detailed model capabilities
+- **`provider.utils.ts`**: Utilities for managing different model providers (Google AI, Vertex AI)
+- **`model.utils.ts`**: Functions for creating model instances with proper configuration
+- **`index.ts`**: Barrel file exporting all configuration components with proper type safety

+The migration to the new system is complete for all agent configurations, providing a consistent pattern using `modelConfig: DEFAULT_MODELS.GOOGLE_STANDARD` that leverages the experimental models with enhanced capabilities.